Xyt564/python/yt-tui/README.md

 cd yt-tui
 ```

-## Optional: Delete other projects (Recommended for users with low storage)
+## Optional: Delete all the other projects (Recommended for users with low storage)

 ```bash
 git clone https://github.com/Xyt564/python.git